chapel-lang/chapel/doc/rst/developer/bestPractices/ContributorInfo.rst

 Design
 ------

 ..
+When design discussion is needed:

 When design discussion is needed

-When design discussion is needed
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Design discussion is needed when changes impact:

-- language or standard library
+Design discussion is necessary when proposing language or standard library
-- software architecture
+changes.
+It is also necessary for any large or architectural changes.

 In many cases it is reasonable to start development without a full design
 review, but such efforts should be open to changing once the design is being